Heinz Wernicke: Career

 Wernicke was born on 17 October 1920 in Berlin of the Weimar Republic.
 He joined the 3.
 Staffel (3rd squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing) in early 1942 as an Unteroffizier (non-commissioned officer).
 JG 54 at the time was stationed at the Eastern Front.
 In the fall of 1942, he was transferred to Ergänzungs-Jagdgruppe Ost (Supplementary Fighter Group East) and then to 6.
 Staffel (6th squadron) of JG 54 in early 1943.
 There, he claimed his first aerial victory on 7 March 1943 over an Ilyushin Il-2 ground-attack aircraft in aerial combat south of Lake Ilmen.
 At the time, II.
 Gruppe (2nd group) of JG 54 was based at Rjelbitzi, an airfield south of Leningrad.
 On 11 March, II.
 Gruppe under the command of Hauptmann (Captain) Heinrich Jung, relocated to Gatchina for combat in the Siege of Leningrad and east in the vicinity of the Volkhov River.
 In this combat area, Wernicke claimed a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter on 19 March, a Yakovlev Yak-4 light bomber one day later, and another LaGG-3 plus a Curtiss P-40 Warhawk fighter on 27 March, taking his total to five aerial victories.

 Following five further victories in June 1943, Wernicke became a fighter pilot instructor and underwent officer training courses.
 On 4 July 1943, Oberleutnant (First Lieutenant) Horst Ademeit, his Staffelkapitän (squadron leader) of the 6.
 Staffel, assessed Wernicke concluding that at the time Wernicke required further training to become an officer.

 In October 1943, he was back to front line service and claimed his 88th aerial victory on 3 August 1944, and surpassed the century mark—100 aerial victories—in mid-September 1944.
 He was the 91st Luftwaffe pilot to achieve the century-mark.
+On 22 February 1944, Wernicke and Oberfeldwebel Fritz Harder suffered carbon monoxide poisoning in their accommodations at the Uman airfield.
 Wernicke was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 30 September 1944 after 112 victories.
 The presentation was made by General Kurt Pflugbeil.

-Wernicke, now Staffelkapitän of the 1.
-Staffel (1st squadron) of JG 54, was killed in a midair collision with his wingman Unteroffizier Wollien on 27 December 1944.
+Squadron leader and death

+On 1 October 1944, Wernicke was appointed Staffelkapitän of the 1.
+Staffel of JG 54, succeeding Oberleutnant Helmut Wettstein in this capacity.
+On 27 December, he and his wingman Unteroffizier Gerhard Wollien were killed in a mid-air collision during aerial combat with Yakovlev Yak-9 fighters north of Doblen, present-day Dobele.
+Command of 1.
+Staffel then went to Oberleutnant Josef Heinzeller.

 Summary of career

 Aerial victory claims

-According to authors Obermaier and Spick, Wernicke claimed 117 aerial victories, all of which on the Eastern Front.
+According to US historian David T. Zabecki, Wernicke was credited with 117 aerial victories.
+Obermaier and Spick also list him with 117 aerial victories, all of which claimed on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 118 aerial victory claims, all of which claimed on the Eastern Front.